-- (a) A document that can be filed in a traditional manner with the district clerk may be electronically filed with the exception of the following documents: - i) citations or writs bearing the seal of the court; - ii) returns of citation; - iii) bonds; - iv) subpoenas; - v) proof of service of subpoenas; - vi) documents to be presented to a court in camera, solely for the purpose of obtaining a ruling on the discoverability of such documents; - vii) documents sealed pursuant to TEX.
+- (a) A document that can be filed in a traditional manner with the district clerk or county clerk may be electronically filed with the exception of the following documents:

+- i) citations or writs bearing the seal of the court;

+- ii) returns of citation;

+- iii) bonds;

+- iv) wills and codicils thereto;

+- v) subpoenas;

+- vi) proof of service of subpoenas;

+- vii) documents to be presented to a court in camera, solely for the purpose of obtaining a ruling on the discoverability of such documents;

+- viii) documents sealed pursuant to TEX.
 R. CIV.
-P. 76a; and - viii) documents to which access is otherwise restricted by law or court order, including a document filed in a proceeding under Chapter 33, Family Code.

-(b) A motion to have a document sealed, as well as any response to such a motion, may be electronically filed.
+P. 76a; and

+- ix) documents to which access is otherwise restricted by law or court order, including a document filed in a proceeding under Chapter 33, Family Code. - (b) A motion to have a document sealed, as well as any response to such a motion, may be electronically filed.